CodyNicholson/Backend_Development_Notes/Git_Version_Control/cloningLogStatusCheckout.md

 -

-"git checkout commitID" - temporarly change files back to an earlier commit state.
+"git checkout commitID" - temporarily change files back to an earlier commit state.

 "git checkout master" will return you from any previous commit state to the most recent commit state.